• Menu

 We had our share of memorable guests this year and it’s always so rewarding meeting such interesting people from all over the world.

 One of the challenging for a fishing guide in Scotland, yet the most rewarding was when a lovely young lady called Darine, who is blind and unable to see anything but faint shadows.
 This prompted us to write a risk assessment before taking her out on the River Whiteadder and Im pleased to say, she and her friend had a blast and caught fish.
-Cuillin and I looked after them both and we both learned a lot from that day.
+Graeme and I looked after them both and we both learned a lot from that day.

 One of the most rewarding aspects of guiding is without doubt helping clients to have memorable days and teaching techniques to overcome adverse conditions.
 Finally here is a selection of images from guests enjoying freedom, space, scenery and fantastic fishing on Scottish rivers: